Fusion-stable structures on triangulated categories: Introductions

 \subsection{Acknowledgement}

-We would like to thank Alastair King for inspiring discussions (in particular pointed out \Cref{ex:KO}) during our visit to Bath in July-August of 2023 while most of this work was done.
+We would like to thank Alastair King for inspiring discussions during our visit to Bath in July-August of 2023 while most of this work was done.
 Qy also thanks Bernhard Keller and Han Zhe for sharing their expertise during collaborating related works.
 This paper owes a debt to the work of Heng.

-Qy is supported by National Key R\&D Program of China (No.2020YFA0713000) and National Natural Science Foundation of China (Grant No.12031007 and No.12271279).
-Zx is supported by National Natural Science Foundation of China (Grant No. 12101422).
+This work is supported by National Natural Science Foundation of China (Grant No.12425104, No. 12101422) and National Key R\&D Program of China (No.2020YFA0713000).